-The Landcare Farming Program team will deliver a series of carbon footprint and natural capital accounting workshops nationally throughout 2021.
-We are encouraging producers to apply if they are genuinely interested in knowing how carbon footprint and/or natural capital schemes will underpin industry/sector sustainability strategy reporting, future investment and potential new markets.
+The Landcare Farming Program team is currently delivering a series of carbon footprint and natural capital accounting workshops nationally throughout 2021.
+Interested producers were encouraged to apply and discover for themselves how carbon footprint and/or natural capital schemes will underpin industry/sector sustainability strategy reporting, future investment and potential new markets.

-- Workshop participants completing the training will receive a tailored property report, a comparison against industry benchmarks, and a personalised SWOT of their carbon/environmental account.
+- Workshop participants who complete the training receive a tailored property report, a comparison against industry benchmarks, and a personalised SWOT of their carbon/environmental account.

-- Participants will have the opportunity to be accredited as natural capital accounting expert or develop their basic understanding of trade carbon if interested, each opening up potential new income streams for regional groups and landholders.
+- Eligible participants have the opportunity to be accredited as natural capital accounting experts or develop their basic understanding of trade carbon.

-The aim is demonstrate both these processes by benchmarking the current on-farm situation of 500 enterprises and create motivation and curiosity for further participation.
-An outcome of the initial benchmarking project, we seek to establish a network of interconnected producers, landscapes and industry stakeholders using common themes, benchmark data and goals.
+The project is establishing a strong network of interconnected producers and industry stakeholders using common themes, benchmark data and goals to show landscape impact.
 These groups (or ‘hubs’) will allow national alignment across multiple themes and activities, and will be used to strengthen Landcare’s connection with the agricultural sector and connect producers across Australia.

-By November 2021, these baseline benchmarks will provide ‘local’ feedback on the themes that will be required for best management practice for improved carbon and natural capital accounting outcomes.
-Beyond 2021, we aim to co-invest in a projects with the appropriate partners to extend industry awareness, develop tools, create policy design and development, and increase on-farm industry investment.
+By November 2021, these baseline benchmarks will provide ‘local’ producer feedback on key themes required for best management practice for improved carbon and natural capital accounting outcomes.
+Beyond 2021, we aim to co-invest in projects with appropriate partners to extend industry awareness, develop tools, improve policy design and development, and increase on-farm industry investment.

-The Landcare Farming Program, in partnership with the Contractor and the State and Territory Landcare Organisations, ill deliver a comprehensive media campaign to invite producers to participate in the project.
-A joint monitoring and evaluation (M&E) framework will be developed for these workshops, including using a face to face interview of each enterprise (pre and post workshop), a workshop feedback form, and a short SWOT report analysing the de-identified group findings.
-The M&E is critical and is used to demonstrate to industry and investors that the information collected is robust.
-This enhances our ability to secure further funding and support to help more producers.
+Following completion of workshops, the Landcare Farming Program team along with the producers and the Landcare network, are working to develop regional hubs to align common SWOT analysis to support individual group action plans.
+Importantly, a common monitoring and evaluation (M&E) framework were developed, including face to face interviews for each enterprise (pre and post workshop), a workshop feedback form, and a brief SWOT (Strength, Weakness, Opportunities and Threats) report analysing de-identified group findings.
+M&E is critical and is used to demonstrate to industry and investors that the information collected is robust.